FAQ: Frequently asked questions

 (ii) using the parameters of DualSPHysics execution mentioned in the answer to Question 9.

-Validation of floating using experimental data from [Hadzic et al., 2005], as shown in http://dual.sphysics.org/index.php/validation/wavesfloatings/, has been performed only for floating objects created with or, therefore the use of these options is suggested.
-In this way, floating particles are created in the faces of the object and inside the object so no particle penetration will be observed.
+Validation of floating using experimental data from [Hadzic et al., 2005], as shown in http://www.dual.sphysics.org/index.php/validation/wavesfloatings/, has been performed only for floating objects with particles created in the faces of the object and inside the object so no particle penetration will be observed.

 Fluid particles are excluded during the simulation: (i) if their positions are outside the limits of the domain, (ii) when density values are out of a range (700-1300 by default), (iii) when particles moves beyond 0.9 times the cell size during one time step.

 DualSPHysics can also perform 2-D simulations.
-To generate a 2-D configuration you only have to change the XML file; imposing the same values in the Y-direction that define the limits of the domain where particles are created (pointmin.y=1 and pointmax.y=1).
+To generate a 2-D configuration you only have to change the XML file, imposing the same values in the Y-direction to define the limits of the domain where particles are created (pointmin.y=0 and pointmax.y=0).

 Constant ‘b’ appears in the equation of state (Eq.
 14).
 Constant ‘b’ is zero when fluid height (hswl) is zero (or fluid particles were not created) or if gravity is zero.

-When using gravity zero, the value of ‘b’ needs to be specified in (b value="1.1200e+05" auto="false") as occurs in CaseMovingSquare.
+When using gravity zero, the value of ‘b’ needs to be specified in (b value="1.1200e+05" auto="false") as occurs in examples\main\03_MovingSquare\CaseMovingSquare.
 Otherwise, ‘b’ is zero and gives the error shown in Question 18.

 By default, the speed of sound (speedofsound=coefsound*speedsystem) is calculated as 10∙sqrt(g*hswl).
 In order to calculate a more suitable ‘speedofsound‘ for a particular case requires the user to set the parameters ‘coefsound‘ and ‘speedsystem‘.

-The value of α=0.01 has proven to give the best results in the validation of wave flumes to study wave propagation and wave loadings exerted onto coastal structures [Altomare et al., 2015a; 2015c].
+The value of α=0.01 has proven to give the best results in the validation of wave flumes to study wave propagation and wave loadings exerted onto coastal structures [Altomare et al., 2015; Altomare et al., 2017].
+For further details on SPH parameters setting for wave generation and propagation, refer also to [Rota-Roselli et al., 2018].
 However in the simulation of other cases such as dam-breaks, the interaction between fluid and boundaries during dam propagation becomes more relevant and the value of α should be changed according to the resolution (“dp”) to obtain accurate results.